 Important Tip: You can waste a LOT of time taking photos that have only part of the hummer focused unless you take the time to figure out your DOF ahead of time.
 If you don’t have a DOF calculator, there are a couple great ones available for your smartphone.
 The app I use cost $2 and is easy to operate and understand.

 Some folks photograph hummers hand-held.
-God bless them…those folks must have incredible patience and insane stalking skills.
-But for me, hand-held hummingbird photography is simply frustrating and unproductive.
+God bless them…those folks must have incredible patience.
+But for me, hand-held hummingbird photography is often frustrating and unproductive.